 Sleep hygiene includes basic things you can do to increase your chances of having a good night's sleep.
 Changing certain behaviours can also help improve sleep.
 As part of a treatment plan, your doctor might recommend any of the following sleep hygiene or behaviour changes:

+Cognitive behaviour therapy for insomnia is also available and incorporates many of the suggestions above.
 Your doctor may also prescribe a sleep medication, especially if your insomnia is caused by acute stress (e.g., loss of a loved one), or if non-medication approaches haven't helped.
-These medications can help in the short term (e.g., for a few weeks), but they are not a cure and may even worsen insomnia if used for long periods of time.
+These medications can help in the short term (e.g., for a few weeks) when used on an as-needed basis as opposed to every night.
+However, they are not a cure and may even worsen insomnia if used for long periods of time.
 This happens when sleeping medications are stopped and the insomnia comes back even worse than before.

 Many sleep medicines can also lead to tolerance (a reduced effect over time).
-For this reason, doctors don't like to prescribe them for long periods (more than 21 consecutive days) unless other treatments fail or it is clear that tolerance is not developing.
+For this reason, doctors don't like to prescribe them for long periods unless other treatments fail or it is clear that tolerance is not developing.
+These sleep medicines should never be combined with alcohol.
 Other medications used to treat insomnia include zopiclone and zolpidem, which are not benzodiazepines.

 If you are prescribed a medication to help with sleep, it's important to continue to use non-medication approaches as well.

 If odd working hours disturb your sleep rhythm, the best way to get back on track is to expose yourself to bright light in the morning.
-The evidence shows that this resets the body clock more effectively than the much-hyped hormonal medication melatonin.
-Natural light causes the brain to produce melatonin anyway.
-Melatonin supplementation hasn't been adequately researched and may have adverse effects that we are unaware of at this time.
+The evidence shows that this resets the body clock more effectively than the much-hyped supplement melatonin.
+Natural light causes the brain to later produce melatonin in darkness anyway.

 Non-prescription medications that contain diphenhydramine are available.
+However, they should not be used without discussing with a health care professional first.
 If you find that you have sleep problems, it is best to see your doctor for a proper assessment.

 *All medications have both common (generic) and brand names.
 The brand name is what a specific manufacturer calls the product (e.g., Tylenol®).
 The common name is the medical name for the medication (e.g., acetaminophen).
 A medication may have many brand names, but only one common name.
 This article lists medications by their common names.
 For information on a given medication, check our Drug Information database.
 For more information on brand names, speak with your doctor or pharmacist.